This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

-If you don’t want to perform your own site backups, then consider getting help from a WordPress professional, or use a WordPress backup plugin.
+If you don’t want to do your own site backups, then consider getting help from a WordPress professional, or use a WordPress backup plugin.

-- You can learn more about a great WordPress backup plugin that can automate your backup process here: Backup, Copy & Keep Your WordPress Web Site Protected With Backup Creator WordPress Plugin
+- You can read about a great WordPress backup plugin that can fully automate your backup process here: Back Up, Copy And Protect Your WordPress Web Sites With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory